 To learn about Jardim Botanico Canario, Caldera de Bandama and more east coast sights, check out the post Gran Canaria East Coast Drive: Crater and Caves.

-Road from Las Palmas to the mountains
+Road from Las Palmas to Gran Canaria’s northern mountains

-I marked our Las Palmas mountain trip itinerary on Google Maps.
-You can zoom in and out the map as you like, and save it in your own maps.
+To help you navigate, we put our itinerary on Google Maps.
+Zoom in and out the map as you like, follow it on the road and save it in your own maps if it helps you.